Vojislav Jakić: Artistic style

 That strange, black man, as they used to call him because he permanently wore black, drew attention like unpleasant conscience, a personification of an outcast, a betrayed, while his anthropomorphic and zoomorphic forms exuberated under the radiation of human animosity.
 Strong linearism of hallucinating, multiplied texture without a beginning and an end creates a unique atmosphere where the powerful presence of the artist’s sensuality and agony is felt.
 Tubular forms of organic ornaments create unique arabesques abundant with optical effects, either pulling the form deep or drawing it from a flat surface.
 Jakić used allegory, a symbol, and a metaphor as a means of contemplation.
 He most often worked in Indian ink, felt pen and less frequently used colour, pastel, or gouache.
 In addition to drawing, he wrote a conclusion as supplementary media in order to emphasize his observation with the use of a written text.
-Though Jakić did receive some limited training in his youth, the primarily naive, intuitive, bizarre, pathological, and visionary nature of his style has led to him being classified as an outsider artist, and to his body of work falling under the umbrella of art brut.
 He is a world classic.